projectsbyif/design-patterns-catalogue/content/patterns/adapt-to-content-and-context.md

 limitations:
  - Without guardrails there is room for misinterpretation of the words people use or introduction of bias
  - False positives may occur which negatively impact user experience and trust
- - Inferring vulnerability or mental state by analysing user interactions needs to be handled carefully, particularly in regulated sectors, and the resulting information should not be used for any other purposes
+ - Inferring vulnerability or mental state by analysing user interactions should be avoided, particularly in regulated sectors, and the resulting information should not be used for any other purposes

 examples: